Beyond Vibe Coding

 But do not rely on it as the foundation for systems that need to grow.

-The real shift is from writing prompts to defining systems, and from generating code to designing intent.
+The real shift is from writing prompts to defining systems, and from vibe coding to spec-driven development.

 Closing